 Data Backup and Archiving

-In the Salesforce system, it is always a good idea to adopt a backup or an archiving strategy considering specific business requirements.
+In the Salesforce system, it is always recommended to adopt a backup or & archiving strategy considering specific business requirements.

-- As the constantly flowing data is extremely vulnerable to corruption and accidental damage, creating a proper backup strategy becomes necessary.
-The frequency of the data backups varies depending on the database size, number of users, and how often changes are made to the data.
-A variety of options are available to help you backup and restore your data, including Salesforce’s Data Export Service, Data Loader, Report Export, or any third party application.
+- As the constantly flowing data is extremely vulnerable to corruption and accidental damage, creating a proper Salesforce backup strategy becomes necessary.
+The frequency of the data backups varies depending on the database size, the number of users, and how often changes are made to the data.
+A variety of options are available to help you backup and restore your data, including Salesforce’s Data Export Service, Data Loader, Report Export, or any third-party application.

 - Another option for increasing data security and system performance while reducing the costs is the implementation of a secure Salesforce data archiving strategy.
 In archiving, less used or historical data is moved out of the system into an external storage space where it can be stored and then accessed whenever required.
 Even Salesforce’s Big Objects can be used to archive data.
 DataArchiva helps Salesforce enterprise customers archive their data within the Salesforce system natively using Big Objects and future proof their data storage.